You’ve probably seen these transparent ghost longboards all over the internet.

 The bushings are barrel bushings which are the most stable kind.
 Similar to the hardware, there’s not much room for improvement here.
 Overall, solid bushings.

-Overall, I’d say they’re right in the middle in terms of quality – definitely not high end, but also not bad – they get the job done.
-It’d be nice to see them switch to metal spacers in the future.
+Overall, I’d say they’re right in the middle in terms of quality – definitely not high-end, but also not bad – they get the job done.

 If you’re gonna mostly be using it on smooth pavement, then the regular ones will work just fine.
 But if you ride on rougher pavement, then go with the shark wheels.